nathan-barry/nathan.rs/content/posts/about-me.md

 --- | ---
 May 2025 - Aug 2025 | Machine Learning Intern at Apple
 May 2025 | Finished undergrad @ UT Austin in CS + Math
-May 2025 | Got top page of hacker news twice for my GPT-2 WebGL implementation and write-up April 2025 | Got 1st place at the Meta 8VC Austin hackathon Dec 2024 - Jan 2025 | Software Engineer Intern at TerraFirma (robotics startup) Feb 2024 - Sep 2024 | Machine Learning Researcher at Applied Research Laboratories
+May 2025 | Got front page of hacker news twice for my GPT-2 WebGL implementation and write-up April 2025 | Got 1st place at the Meta 8VC Austin hackathon Dec 2024 - Jan 2025 | Software Engineer Intern at TerraFirma (robotics startup) Feb 2024 - Sep 2024 | Machine Learning Researcher at Applied Research Laboratories